Taxi: Etymology

 The word taxicab is a compound word formed as a contraction of taximeter and cabriolet.
 Taximeter is an adaptation of the German word Taxameter, which is itself a variant of the earlier German word Taxanom.
 Taxe /ˈtaksə/ is a German word meaning "tax", "charge", or "scale of charges".
 The Medieval Latin word taxa also means tax or charge.
 Taxi may ultimately be attributed to Ancient Greek τάξις from τάσσω meaning "to place in a certain order," as in commanding an orderly battle line, or in ordaining the payment of taxes, to the extent that ταξίδι (taxidi), meaning "journey" in Modern Greek, initially denoted an orderly military march or campaign.
 Meter is from the Greek μέτρον (metron) meaning "measure."
 A cabriolet is a type of horse-drawn carriage; the word comes from French cabrioler ("to leap, caper"), from Italian capriolare ("to somersault"), from Latin capreolus ("roebuck", "wild goat").
 In most European languages that word has taken on the meaning of a convertible car.

 The taxicabs of Paris were equipped with the first meters beginning on 9 March 1898.
-They were originally called taxibread, then renamed taximètres on 17 October 1904.
+They were originally called taxamètres, then renamed taximètres on 17 October 1904.

 Harry Nathaniel Allen of The New York Taxicab Company, who imported the first 600 gas-powered New York City taxicabs from France in 1907, borrowed the word "taxicab" from London, where the word was in use by early 1907.

 A popular but erroneous account holds that the vehicles were named after Franz von Taxis from the house of Thurn and Taxis, a 16th-century postmaster for Philip of Burgundy, and his nephew Johann Baptiste von Taxis, General Postmaster for the Holy Roman Empire.
 Both instituted fast and reliable postal services (conveying letters, with some post routes transporting people) across Europe.
+Their surname derives from their 13th-century ancestor Omodeo Tasso.